latex3/babel/README.md

 ### Latest changes

 ```
+3.37   Development - 2019-??-??
+       - \babelprovide now can be used to add or modify values for the
+         keys in ini files.
+       - Line break in South East Asian and CKJ are assimilated to
+         hyphenation, and it is activated even without 'import' (lua).

 3.36   2019-11-14
        - New - \babeladjust, with options: bidi.text, bidi.mirroring,
          bidi.mapdigits, layout.tabular, layout.lists, linebreak.sea,
          linebreak.cjk.
-There are still some limitations.
+There are still some limitations (lua).
        - New - ini for Polytonic Greek, thanks to Claudio Beccari.
        - Fix - Language and script set for Chinese Tradicional and
          Chinese Simplified.

 3.35   2019-10-15
        - \markboth and \markright made robust with a recent LaTeX.
        - Shorthands work in bibs and refs even with safe=none.